jayy-mize/PhotoAlbum/README.md

 You can also navigate to the PhotoAlbum.exe and click 'Run'.
 File is Located at PhotoAlbum/PhotoAlbum/bin/Debub/PhotoAlbum.exe

+You can escape the command line by using Ctrl+C or whatever you have configured as your exit console command.

 ## Tests

 There are unit tests that live in the PhotoAlbum.UnitTest solution.